YumnaAlansari/Final-Project/README.md

 ## Features

-The ArtHouse application's provides the following features:
+The ArtHouse website's provides the following features:
-- Get requeste: You can get all the information you want in any class in several ways.
+- Get requeste: You can get all the information you want in any services.
-- Post requeste: You can add a field by entering all the information related to it in any class.
+- Post requeste: You can add a field by entering all the information related to it.
-- Put requeste: You can update any field in the Cinema or Music classes by entering all the information related to it based on the ID number.
+- Put requeste: You can update any field in the services by entering all the information related to it based on the ID number.
-- Patch requeste: You can modify the category property in the Theater class based on the ID number.
-- Delete requeste: You can delete any field in any class based on the ID number.
+- Delete requeste: You can delete any field based on the ID number.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Code_Structure

-## Model
-In ArtHouse application's, four main classes play a crucial role: ArtHouse, Cinema, Music, and Theater.

-### ArtHouse Class
-The ArtHouse class represents a super class in my application.
-It has the following attributes:

-- id:A unique identifier
-- name: name of the child
-- duration: Duration of the child
-### Cinema Class
-The Cinema class represents a child class.
-It includes:

-- id: An auto-incremented unique identifier
-- director: Name of the director
-- numberOfActors: Cinema's number of actors
-- releaseYear: Cinema's releaseYear
-- category: category Cinema's

-### Music Class
-The Music class represents a child class.
-It includes:

-- id: An auto-incremented unique identifier
-- genre: Music's genre
-- artist: Music's artist
-- releaseYear: Music's release year

-### Theater Class
-The Theater class represents a child class.
-It includes:

-- id: An auto-incremented unique identifier
-- playWright: Theater's play wright
-- numberOfActors:  Theater's number of actors
-- category:  Theater's category

-## Repository

-### Cinema Repository
-Have three methods:
-- findCinemaByDirector
-- findCinemaByReleaseYear
-- findCinemaByCategory

-### Music Repository
-Have three methods:
-- findMusicByGenre
-- findMusicByArtist
-- findMusicByReleaseYear

-### Theatre Repository
-Have three methods:
-- findTheatreByPlayWright
-- findTheatreByNumberOfActors
-- findTheatreByCategory

-## Controller
-There are two basic packages under the controller, the first for implementation and the second for interfaces:

-### Interfaces
-THere are three interfaces (Cinema, Music and Theatre) displays the signature of all the methods used in the controller.

-### Cinema Controller
-I have five get requests under the cinema category:
-- The first displays all the data in the database
-- The second displays the data in the database based on the ID number
-- The third displays the data in the database based on the name of the director
-- The fourth displays the data in the database based on the year of release
-- The fifth displays the data in the database based on the category

-I also have:
-- Post Request to add
-- Put Request for modification based on the ID number
-- Delete Request for deletion based on the ID number

-### Music Controller
-I have five get requests under the cinema category:
-- The first displays all the data in the database
-- The second displays the data in the database based on the ID number
-- The third displays the data in the database based on the genre
-- The fourth displays the data in the database based on the artist
-- The fifth displays the data in the database based on the year of release

-I also have:
-- Post Request to add
-- Put Request for modification based on the ID number
-- Delete Request for deletion based on the ID number

-### Theatre Controller
-I have five get requests under the cinema category:
-- The first displays all the data in the database
-- The second displays the data in the database based on the ID number
-- The third displays the data in the database based on the play wright
-- The fourth displays the data in the database based on the number of actors
-- The fifth displays the data in the database based on the category

-I also have:
-- Post Request to add
-- Patch Request for modification the category based on the ID number
-- Delete Request for deletion based on the ID number

-### Theatre DTO
-To deal with patch category request

-## Service
-There are two basic packages under the Service, the first for implementation and the second for interfaces:

-### CinemaService
-Have 8 eight methods:
-- getAllCinema
-- getCinemaById
-- getCinemaByDirector
-- getCinemaByReleaseYear
-- getCinemaByCategory
-- addCinema
-- updateMusicById

-### MusicService
-Have 8 eight methods:
-- getAllMusic
-- getMusicById
-- getMusicByGenre
-- getMusicByArtist
-- getMusicByReleaseYear
-- updateMusicById
-- addMusic
-- deleteById

-### TheatreService
-Have 8 eight methods:
-- getAllTheatre
-- getTheatreById
-- getTheatreByPlayWright
-- getTheatreByNumberOfActors
-- getTheatreByCategory
-- changeTheatreCategory
-- addTheatre
-- deleteTheatreById

-## Interfaces
-THere are three interfaces (Cinema, Music and Theatre) displays the signature of all the methods used in the services.
+## Components
+In ArtHouse application's, twaalf main services play a crucial role.

+### Navigation component
+Navigation component contain navogation bar.

+### Social component
+Social component contain social bar.

+### Header component
+Header component represent the home.

+### Intro component
+Intro component provide description about the site the home.

+### Content component
+Content component display the main services

+### Cinema component
+Cinema component contain the requests.

+### Theatre component
+Theatre component contain the requests.

+### Music component
+Music component contain the requests.

+### Clients component
+Clients component contain the customer feedback.

+### Testimonials component
+Testimonials component contain the Testimonials compaines.

+### Not-found component
+Not-found component apper when user go to wrong page.

+## Services

+### Content Services
+Have the http methods and thier API_URL:

+## App routing
+App routing contain the requiered component and thier path

 <p align="right">(<a href="#readme-top">back to top</a>)</p>